drawwithcode/2019-group-02-1/README.md

 ## **Interaction**

-Bobit is designed to be played on computer only.
-The player can easily interact with the brick  just using dragging on the touchbar or using the mouse.
-The idea was to keep it as simple as possible in order to let the player focus on the game only.
+Bobit is designed to be played both on computers and smartphones.
+Logging in with the pc the player can easily interact with the brick  just using dragging on the touchbar or using the mouse; otherway, if the users is playing using a smartphone he'll only have to rotate it.
+Both the interactions are meant to be  as simple as possible in order to let the player focus on the game only.

 ## **Libraries & tools**